zuiko21/minimOS/hard/sixtation.md

 - `BA6` goes to the "low" decoder's next _active-low_ enable, and to the "high" decoder _active-high_ enable.

 The remaining enable lines are tied to `VCC` or `GND`, accordingly.
-Note that the slots are **not** interchangeable, the 5 MiB configuration _must_ populate the "low" slot.
+Note that the slots are **not** interchangeable, thus the 5 MiB configuration _must_ populate the "low" slot.

 About the `/OE` signal on RAMs, it must be **disabled during I/O** (as the standard `$DF` I/O page conflicts), and also when `sys` ROM is accessed _while not disabled_ -- this machine has the **ROM-in-RAM** feature.

-_last modified 20191126-1347_
+_last modified 20191127-0917_